GusZandy/laravel-tabler-bootstrap4/readme.md

 # Laravel Tabler Bootstrap 4
 Laravel 5.8 and 6.0 Package for integrating Tabler template and this package is Laravel Mix friendly.
 Currently this package can be integrated easily only on fresh installation.
+For laravel >= 7.0, you can use develop branch.

 # Pre-Installation
 Before install, you must create the authentication scaffolding manually